dezh-tech/ddsr/nwclay/README.md

 - **Limits**: Only accept kinds from NWC spec.
 - **Database**: Keeps event for a while on database for reliability.
-- **Filter checking**: Only accept valid filters with at least authors or #p and only kinds matching NWC.
+- **Filter checking**: Only accept valid filters with at least authors or #p or #e and only kinds matching NWC.

 ## Installation